browserengineering/book/book/forms.md

 I need to do something about the Content-Length line being so long.
 :::

-This is a bare-bones server: it doesn\'t check that the browser is using HTTP 1.0 to talk to it, it doesn\'t send back any headers at all except `Content-Length`, and so on.
-But look: it\'s a toy web server that talks to a toy web browser.
+This is a bare-bones server: it doesn't check that the browser is using HTTP 1.0 to talk to it, it doesn't send back any headers at all except `Content-Length`, and so on.
+But look: it's a toy web server that talks to a toy web browser.
 Cut it some slack.

-All that\'s left is implementing `handle_request`.
-We want some kind of guest book, so let\'s create a list to store guest book entries:
+All that's left is implementing `handle_request`.
+We want some kind of guest book, so let's create a list to store guest book entries:

 ``` {.python}
 ENTRIES = [ 'Pavel was here' ]